 '''

-ltp() -> ok
+ltp() \rightarrow ok

 '''

+1tp stands for list trace patterns.
 Use this function to recall all match specifications previously used in the session (i. e. previously saved during calls to tp/2, and built-in match specifications.
 This is very useful, as a complicated match_spec can be quite awkward to write.
 Note that the match specifications are lost if stop/0 is called.